amdewitt/ChuShogiLite/README.md

 * __"boardSize"__ - Can be "small", "medium", or "large"
 * __"repetitionHandling"__ - Can be "strict", "lenient", or "relaxed"

 <a href="https://en.wikipedia.org/wiki/Shogi_notation#SFEN">SFEN (Shogi Forsyth-Edwards Notation)</a> is a string encoding of the position of the game.
-ChuShogiLite uses a version of SFEN specifically adapted for Chu Shogi, which is the same one used by <a href="https://lishogi.org/analysis/chushogi">Lishogi</a>.
-The only difference from normal SFEN is that the field that would normally contain pieces in hand now has a board coordinate indicating the state of the game's Counter-strike rule.
+ChuShogiLite uses a version of SFEN specifically adapted for Chu Shogi, which is the same one used by <a href="https://lishogi.org/analysis/chushogi">Lishogi</a> for Chu Shogi games.

 USI (Universal Shogi Interface) is a dialect of <a href="https://en.wikipedia.org/wiki/Shogi_notation#SFEN">UCI (Universal Chess Interface)</a> which uses western alpha-numeric Shogi notation and appends a plus sign for promotion moves (i.e. __7g7f__ or 7g7c+__), but is otherwise the same.
 ChuShogiLite also allows three coordinates to be strung together (i.e. __7g7f7e__) to account for double moves.